piotrmurach/pastel/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Code of Conduct

+Everyone interacting in the Pastel project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/piotrmurach/pastel/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright